 So even in states that have a loan limit, you can get a second payday loan.
 It just has to be from another lender.

-If you go into a storefront payday lender, they are likely following the laws.
+If you visit a storefront payday lender, they are likely following the laws.
 Yes, they might be predatory scumbags, but they probably have a license with the state.

-These lenders may not have a license, and they use loopholes like Tribal immunity to break the laws.
-There is nothing – even the law – stopping them from giving you a second payday loan even if you already have one.
+These lenders may not have a license, and they use loopholes like tribal immunity to bypass the laws.
+There is nothing — even the law — stopping them from giving you a second payday loan even if you already have one.

 So yes, the law allows you to get a second payday loan if you already have one.
 But that does not mean a lender will give you a second loan.

 Before a lender gives you a loan, you give them permission to do a credit check on the loan application.
-When they do this, the credit bureaus report how many loans that you have.
+When they do this, the credit bureaus — Experian, TransUnion and Equifax — report how many loans that you have.
 Remember, the credit bureaus know everything about your transaction history.
 They know exactly how much debt you have.
-Then, they make a judgement on whether they think you can repay it or not.
+Then, they make a decision on whether they think you can repay it or not.

-If a lender sees that you already have a loan, they may or may not give you a second one.
+If a lender sees that you already have a loan, they may or may not be willing to give you a second one.

 If a lender sees that you already have two loans, they are even less likely to give you another one.

-If a lender sees you have five payday loans, they are much much much less likely to give you a sixth.
+If a lender sees you have five payday loans, they are significantly less likely to give you a sixth.

 So the more payday loans you have, the less likely you are to get another one.